Paralyzed ER doctor is back at work — just don't call him inspirational

 While Grossman admits that he’s not as efficient as he once was, he can still do all of his work.

 In fact, Grossman says being in a wheelchair has made him a better doctor.
-At 6’5 he often towered above his patients, but now he speaks to them on their level.
+At 6-foot-5 he often towered above his patients, but now he speaks to them on their level.

 “I hold their hand,” said Grossman.
 “The conversations have become much more intimate.
 I understand what they're going through and I can relate when things are scary for them.”